 Cash consideration and liabilities incurred of \$132.5 million includes the base purchase price of \$125.0 million and customary adjustments set forth in the merger agreement.
 The cash consideration includes \$17.2 million of payments held in escrow as partial security for certain indemnification obligations of the former holders of Hearsay equity.
-Amounts held in escrow were reflected on the Company's condensed consolidated balance sheet at the Acquisition Date within restricted cash (current and non-current) as the funds are owned by the Company until settlement.
-In connection with the amounts held in escrow, the Company recognized a corresponding liability on its condensed consolidated balance sheet at the Acquisition Date at its present value of \$16.6 million to reflect the amounts payable to former Hearsay equity holders following the resolution of contingencies surrounding the amounts held in escrow.
-The liability will be accreted to its contractual value over the estimated escrow period with changes in the liability being recorded within interest expense on the Company's condensed consolidated statements of operations and comprehensive loss.
-The amount of interest expense was immaterial during the three and nine months ended October 31, 2024.
+Amounts held in escrow were reflected on the Company's condensed consolidated balance sheet at the acquisition date within restricted cash (current and non-current) as the funds are owned by the Company until settlement.
+In connection with the amounts held in escrow, the Company recognized a corresponding liability on its condensed consolidated balance sheet at the acquisition date at its present value of \$16.6 million to reflect the amounts payable to former Hearsay equity holders following the resolution of contingencies surrounding the amounts held in escrow.
+The liability will be accreted to its contractual value over the estimated escrow period with changes in the liability being recorded within interest expense on the Company's condensed consolidated statements of operations and comprehensive income (loss).
+During the three months ended April 30, 2025, interest expense of \$0.5 million was recognized.
+As of April 30, 2025, the remaining amounts of \$15.5 million held in escrow is estimated to be released during the fiscal year ended January 31, 2026.

-The preliminary purchase price also includes \$39.5 million of contingent consideration related to an earnout arrangement whereby the Company may be required to pay up to \$75.0 million to the former holders of Hearsay's outstanding equity interests, subject to the achievement of certain Annual Recurring Revenue ("ARR") milestones over a twoyear period.
-The portion of the earnout arrangement included within contingent consideration excludes amounts attributable to employees of Hearsay that held unvested awards as of the Acquisition Date, for which earnout payments are subjected to future service.
-Accordingly, these amounts represent compensation expense in the post-Acquisition period.
+The purchase price also includes \$39.8 million of contingent consideration related to an earnout arrangement, inclusive of a \$0.3 million measurement period adjustment recorded during the three months ended April 30, 2025 based on refined estimates.
+Under the terms of the earnout arrangement, the Company may be required to pay up to \$75.0 million to the former holders of Hearsay's outstanding equity interests, subject to the achievement of certain Annual Recurring Revenue ("ARR") milestones over atwoyear period, which will end in September 2026.
+The portion of the earnout arrangement included within contingent consideration excludes amounts attributable to employees of Hearsay that held unvested awards as of the acquisition date, for which earnout payments are subjected to future service.
+Accordingly, these amounts represent compensation expense in the post-acquisition period.
 Payment of the earnout can be settled in cash or shares at the Company's election.
-The Company preliminarily estimated the fair value of the contingent consideration as of the Acquisition Date.
-This estimate incorporates projected ARR values inclusive of revenue synergies and growth rates, as well as other key inputs.
-The key inputs as of the Acquisition Date are outlined below:
+The Company estimated the fair value of the contingent consideration as of the acquisition date.
+This estimate incorporated projected ARR values inclusive of revenue synergies and growth rates, as well as other key inputs.
+The key inputs as of the acquisition date are outlined below: